seamusrobertmurphy/ART-TREES-Repository-Demo-2025/01_Program_Data/Communications/assets/README-NEW.md

 --------------------------------------------------------------------------------

-#### Repository Principles
+As you navigate this repository, keep the following key principles in mind.

-These are the fundamental concepts that auditors use to evaluate your submission, which are embedded throughout this repository's structure.
+These are the fundamental concepts that auditors use to evaluate your submission.
+We also encourage you to use this repository as a checklist or reference for your own submissions.

+#### Data Traceability

+Auditors must be able to trust that your data is authentic, accurate, and has not been altered without record.
+Our demo repository demonstrates this through:

+-   Version Control: Files are named with clear, descriptive conventions to track changes.
+For example, you should have a final version of a map, not just a series of ambiguous draft files.
+-   QA/QC Procedures: We’ve included a folder for `Quality Control` to show where you would document internal checks, ensuring that manual data entry and calculations are double-checked to catch errors.
--   Data Traceability: We demonstrate this through clear file naming conventions, a folder for QA/QC procedures, and a structure that links report claims to specific evidence files.
-Every key figure in a report, such as X hectares deforested, must be traceable back to its raw data source and the methodology used to derive it.
+-   Traceability: Every key figure in a report, such as `X hectares deforested`, must be traceable back to its raw data source and the methodology used to derive it.
+Our file structure helps link report claims to specific evidence files.

+#### Data Completeness

+Completeness is a core principle of verification, meaning that all information needed to justify your GHG assertion must be included.
+Nothing significant can be missing.

--   Data Completeness: This repository is organized to align directly with the ART TREES requirements.
+-   Mapping Requirements: The repository structure is organized to align directly with the ART TREES requirements.
 This provides a clear framework for you to check if you have all the necessary data for every required category, such as deforestation areas, emission factors, and safeguards information.
+-   Completeness Checklist: You can create and use a checklist to confirm that data for all reporting periods, geographic areas, and carbon pools are present and documented before submission.
-The repository also includes a place to document any methodological changes made over time.
+-   Curation & Change-Logs: The repository includes a place to document any methodological changes made over time.
+This ensures that the context for your data is complete, so auditors can fully understand your approach.

+#### Data Curation

--   Data Curation: A well-organized data package allows auditors to quickly find what they need.
-Our layout, for example, separates Calculations & Analysis from Spatial Data and SOPs & Procedures.
+A well-organized data package allows auditors to quickly find what they need, making the verification process more efficient and painless.

+-   Logical Folder Structure: We recommend using a clear folder structure like the one in this demo.
+-   Our layout, for example, separates `Calculations & Analysis` from `Spatial Data` and `SOPs & Procedures`.
 This logical grouping helps auditors instinctively navigate your submission.
-A top-level README and descriptive filenames are also key curation practices.
--   Data Replication: The use of a package management tool like renv (see Appendix II) allows for locking in all dependencies.
-This ensures that anyone can replicate your analysis in the exact same computational environment, which is a key part of the verification process.
+-   `README` Files: A top-level `README` file acts as a quick guide to the entire repository.
+You can also add smaller `README` files to individual folders to describe their contents, like explaining which GIS files are included and what their purpose is.
+-   Descriptive Filenaming: File names should be clear and descriptive, avoiding jargon.
+For example, `Deforestation_Map_2020.shp` is better than `map_v7_final.shp`.
+-   Spatial Data Checklist: A critical part of any REDD+ submission is the spatial data.
+Auditors will check that all related files for a shapefile (e.g., `.shp`, `.shx`, `.dbf`) are included and that the coordinate reference system (`.prj` file) is present and correct.
+Our demo repository includes a section dedicated to this to ensure you don’t miss any components.

+#### ~~Data Replication~~

+~~A well-organized …..~~

+-   ~~Data Replication: We recommend using .~~

 #### Community of Practice